Augmenting the in-store shopping experience

 Flexibility and efficiency of use

 One of the primary user tasks was to add items to your cart ready for checkout.
 Another was to add items to a shopping list to purchase at a later date.
 The former was fairly well supported with a link from the product search page.
-There wasn't any access to the scanner from the list section though.
+The former was fairly well-supported with a link from the product search page, but there was no access to the scanner from the list section.

 Another common user task was to scan multiple products consecutively.
 This behaviour was also overlooked.
 After each scan a user had to return to the search page and navigate to the scanner again.